judax/OculusMobileSDKHeadTracking/README.md

 ### WTF, an XCode project for Android development?

 I like to use IDEs, I think they provide a great way to work over code, check on compilation errors, etc. On mobile, I develop for both iOS and Android and both in C++ (with Objective-C and Java) and having the same IDE comes handy.
 XCode allows to call external scripts (ndk-build) and the output is also highlighted over the code in screen, making C++ JNI development quite simple.
-Is not perfect, as it does not provide debugging nore code syndication but it certainly helps.
+Is not perfect, as it does not provide debugging or code syndication but it certainly helps.
 Anyway, using XCode is completely optional as in the end, the ndk-build command, the Android.mk and Application.mk are all that is needed to compile the Android native side of the library.
 The XCode project simply uses the `jni/BuildAndCopyToTest.sh` underneath as all the default build phases have been removed.

 If you would like to use a different IDE, feel free to fork the project and provide a pull request with an Android Studio project for example.